The Marine Corps has many unique sayings that may have you scratching your head if you were never in the Marines.

 Jarhead is a slang word for a Marine that appeared first during World War II by other military branches.

-The original meaning comes from how Marines’ heads looked like mason jars when they wore their dress blue uniforms, but it is commonly used now to describe how Marines look when they have a crew cut or high and tight haircut.
+The original meaning comes from how Marines’ heads looked like mason jars when they wore their dress blue uniforms.
+It’s commonly used now to describe how Marines look when they have a crew cut or high and tight haircut.

 3. Oorah